HTTP Handling#

 Calling Deployments via HTTP#

-When you deploy a Serve application, the ingress deployment (the one passed to serve.run) will be exposed over HTTP.
+When you deploy a Serve application, the ingress deployment (the one passed to serve.run) is exposed over HTTP.

 import starlette.requests